 mark.carney@parl.gc.ca

-Dear Prime Minister
+Dear Prime Minister:

 It is with great concern that I write to you regarding our domestic steel/aluminum and auto industries.
 The chaotic situation of the United States is impacting our industries, sovereignty, economy and workforce.
 We need to build a strong Canadian industry and economy now!
 We must protect and support Canadian jobs in the face of the U.S. tariffs.
 We should restructure our business models so that we are not reliant on the U.S. The current tariffs on steel and aluminum have closed the U.S. market to Canadian steel.
 This is of particular concern in my city, Hamilton, Ontario also known as “The Steel City”, and the entire province of Ontario, which is impacted the greatest as our major industries are steel and automotive.